 Then it’s done!
 Production goes into full swing with standard checks being made throughout the manufacturing process.

-Then they're all boxed up, put in the warehouse and put up for sale on the website.
+Then they’re all boxed up, put in the warehouse and put up for sale on the website.
 When an order comes in, our shipping team gets it out of the door as fast as possible using an advanced picking program.

 And that’s how a part goes from an idea to your garage here at SuperATV.
 We’ve been doing it this way for years, and it’s the same basic process that produces everything from new portal lifts to ball joints.
 You can see everything we’ve made with this process at SuperATV.com.